• Skip to primary navigation

 To build a Sound Pressure Level Meter Circuit using IC CA3140 following are the steps to follow for assembling.

-• Gather all parts shown in the circuit diagram.
+• First, gather all parts shown in the circuit diagram.

-• Other AC input of D1 goes to pin 2 of IC1.
+• Then pin 6 of IC1 goes to one AC input of D1 bridge and other AC input of D1 goes to pin 2 of IC1.

 Conclusion: